rachelng-rpas/openreoc/articles/oonp/Step-03-ops-manual-updates.md

 **Add to your acronym table:**

-AIS, GNSS, JARUS, OONP, OSO, SAIL, SORA, TMI — and any others from TMI Table 1 not already in your manual.
+AIS, GNSS, JARUS, OONP, OSO, SAIL, SORA, TMI, and any others from TMI Table 1 not already in your manual.

 **Add to your definitions table:**